+- National Standards for Birth Centers

+- Directory to find birth centers.

+- Explanation of "what is a birth center?" in concept, values and principles, and legal terms.

+- Position Statements and Clinical Bulletins

+- Best practices in birth center regulations

-- Directory to find birth centers. - Explanation of "what is a birth center?" in concept, values and principles, and legal terms. - Assurance that a particular freestanding birth center or alongside maternity center has undergone review and meets certain criteria for safety and quality. - Assurance that care practices in the facility are consistent with evidence-based practices that support and promote the midwifery model of physiologic labor and birth. - Verification of CABC accreditation.
+- Assurance that a particular freestanding birth center or alongside maternity center has undergone review and meets certain criteria for safety and quality.

+- Assurance that care practices in the facility are consistent with evidence-based practices that support and promote the midwifery model of physiologic labor and birth.

+- Verification of CABC accreditation.